Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - detect any lacking field / inconsistency and report it in the **[./Codes/Service_folder/Error_outputs/](/Codes/Service_folder/Error_outputs)** folder.
 The original database contains lots of missing titles, this is normal seing the sometimes improbable sources.
 Any other lacking field should be fixed soon;
 - detect any issue in the "cle" field containing elements.
 Indeed, the elements list does not always end by / which slows down the search.
 It also adds a starting / to each "cle" to fasten search for multinaries;
 - sort and copy by descending year all entries of the original database to the working database;
-- remove the accents from European names/titles.
+- remove the accents from European names/titles;
+- Calculate the CRC32 checksum of the source and working database.

 The original database is never modified during the maintenance, all operations are made on the working database only.